Find the Right Saddle for Your Yamaha® Acoustic Guitar

 Step Two: Determine Saddle Type

 Almost all Yamaha models made in the 1960s through the 1990s came with a center line non-compensated saddle.
-A large number of models made after 2000 also come from the factory with a non-compensated saddle, too.
+A large number of models made after 2000, including some current models, also come from the factory with a non-compensated saddle, too.
 Please see our Guide to Non-Compensated Saddles for more information.

-Finding a quality, appropriately sized non-compensated saddle can be difficult, as many Yamaha saddles are quite long.
+Finding a quality, appropriately sized non-compensated saddle for older Yamahas can be difficult, as many older Yamaha saddles are quite long – longer than 80 mm.
 You can visit the Yamaha Vintage FG boards, or contact us.

 Center Line B Compensated

-Post-2018 Yamaha Red Label guitars made in Japan models (FGX5, FG5, FSX5, FS5) often have a center line B compensated saddle that is quite thick at 3.5 mm.
-These saddles are 75 mm long, and often around 9 to 10 mm tall from the factory.
-Finding replacement saddles that are both this thick and long can be difficult.
-Try contacting Yamaha directly, or contact us.
-Please note that the Red Label models made in China (FGX3, FG3, FSX3, FS3) will often use the thinner Yamaha saddles discussed in the next paragraph.
+The following models often use this saddle type: LL26, LL26R, LS26 ARE, LL26 ARE, LS36, LS36 ARE, as well as post-2018 Yamaha Red Label guitars made in Japan models (FGX5, FG5, FSX5, FS5, FG9) This saddle is quite thick at 3.5 mm, 75 mm long, and often around 9 to 10 mm tall from the factory.
+Finding replacement saddles that are both this thick and long can be difficult, but try visiting Yamaha’s guitar parts page.
+Yamaha’s part number is QC780200.

 Which Saddle Does Your Yamaha Need?